Tips for becoming a new Dad

 - Communicate openly with your partner about shared responsibilities and challenges.

-- Be kind to yourself—acknowledge that you’re doing your best.
+- Be kind to yourself and acknowledge that you’re doing your best.

 Managing Expectations and Embracing Your Own Parenting Style